Table of Contents

 It folds.
 The Pino folds in two, making it easy to put on a bus/train/plane.

 Short wheelbase.
 Given that the stoker sits over the front wheel, the wheelbase is short, which affords a much tighter turning circle.
 Great for in the city or negotiating potholes on rough roads.

 The bike is easy to ride without a stoker.
 Keith doesn’t mind doing a shopping run by himself, in fact, there’s a whole seat to put your goodies!

 There is only one spot for a water bottle cage.
-Comparing this to our standard tandem, where we have space for seven water bottles.
-Most Pino riders clamp cages to their handlebars, or use hydration packs.
+Comparing this to my standard tandem, where I have space for seven water bottles.
+Most Pino riders clamp cages to their handlebars or use hydration packs.

 The frame is not known for its longevity when touring.
-We talk frame failures below.
+I talk frame failures below.

 The stock wheels are inadequate for touring.
 The Pino comes with 32 spokes per wheel, but from the experience of our tourers, 40 or 48h is necessary given the load you need to carry.